anfibiacreativa/myapp-server/README.md

 ## Usage

-Checkout and launch with `node server.js`.
+Checkout and install with `npm install` and then launch with `node server.js`.
 To be used with https://github.com/anfibiacreativa/myapp-apollo.

 Enjoy!